Khmer-NLP/khmer-nlp/README.md

 ❤️ WORKING WITH PASSION WILL BE SUPRISINGLY RESULT ㊗️

 ## License:
-The Khmer Natural Language Processing project is open-source and available under the Apache License 2.0.
+The Khmer Natural Language Processing project is open-source and available under the [GNU General Public License v3.0](https://github.com/Khmer-NLP/khmer-nlp/blob/main/LICENSE).